 Age.
 Infants younger than 12 months and children age 10 and older need more intensive treatments.

 White blood cell counts.
-Children with higher white blood cell counts need more intensive treatments.
-Commonly, white blood cell counts are labeled as higher if they are more than 50,000 per microliter (ml).
+Children with very high white blood cell counts need more intensive treatments.
+Commonly, white blood cell counts are labeled as very high if they are more than 50,000 per microliter (ml).

 Immunophenotyping.
-This test shows the types and amounts of proteins produced (called expressed) by the leukemia cells.
+This test shows the types and amounts of proteins made or expressed by the leukemia cells.
 Knowing if the cancer cells express the proteins more like those of normal white blood cells called B-cells or T-cells will help doctors plan appropriate treatment and is useful to help predict how well treatment will work.

 Genetic abnormalities in the leukemia cells.
 Abnormal numbers of chromosomes, abnormal structural changes in a chromosome, or certain molecular genetic changes in the chromosomes of leukemia cells may affect outcome and treatment.
 Note that the genetic changes referred to here are changes in the genes of the leukemia cells, not the child’s cells--most children with leukemia have completely normal genes.

 Response to early treatment.
-How well treatment works in the first one to four weeks of treatment (determined by examining the child’s blood or bone marrow) may predict the disease’s overall response to treatment.
+How well treatment works in the first one to four weeks of treatment may predict the disease’s overall response to treatment.
+This will be determined by examining the child’s blood or bone marrow regularly.
 Recent studies have shown that some children may need more intense treatment to improve the chance of a cure.
-This includes children whose cancer is not responding well to early treatment or those who have high levels of residual leukemia cells (cells remaining after treatment) at the end of remission induction (see Treatment ).
+This includes children whose cancer is not responding well to early treatment or those who have high levels of residual leukemia cells (cells remaining after treatment) at the end of remission induction (see Treatment Options ).